 Health Benefits of Oregano Oil

-- Boosts Immunity: Strengthens the body’s natural defences, especially during seasonal changes.
+- Boosts Immunity: Strengthens the body’s natural defenses, especially during seasonal changes.

 - Clears Ama: Removes stagnation and supports detoxification.